BoiseState/dovetail/README.md

 ## Help Contact

-Feel free to email Justin Brown (previous Product Owner) at jbro11980@gmail.com for more detailed questions or assistance for the project.
+Feel free to email Justin Brown (previous Product Owner) at jbro11980@gmail.com for questions or assistance for the project.